Tips for Using Social Media

 The College maintains an active social media presence on Facebook, Twitter and Instagram.
 We would love to include your news on our social media feeds.
 Here’s how to help us out:

 Because of new algorithms enacted by Facebook, it’s not worth our time to post more then once or twice a day because only a small number of our followers will see our posts.

 So, we’re looking for stories that align with our main priorities, which are: 1) The uniqueness of A&S among peer institutions and at Cornell, 2) our commitment to undergraduate education and education innovation, 3) our focus on recruiting, hiring and retaining the best and brightest faculty, 4) Groundbreaking research and creative works and 5) recruiting the students best suited to Cornell.

 An ideal post is:

 - Less than 140 characters

-- Includes a call to action (Check out this research!)
+- Includes a call to action

 - Includes hashtags and @mentions that allow readers to find your post in searches and draw people to other Facebook pages